Trump picked Lee Zeldin to lead the EPA. What will that mean for environmental policy?

 In 2022, Zeldin ran for governor of New York, and lost to Kathy Hochul.

 Zeldin’s appointment marks a departure from current EPA Administrator Michael Regan, whose term will expire when Trump assumes office in January.
-Unlike Zeldin, Regan has a background in environmental science, and before being nominated as administrator, served as secretary of North Carolina’s Department of Environmental Quality and worked as an air quality specialist in the EPA.
-As EPA administrator, he oversaw the Biden administration’s historic push towards environmental justice, which included community engagement sessions, the strengthening of national standards for particulate matter, and the overhaul of regulations for many chemical plants.
+Unlike Zeldin, Regan has a background in environmental science, and before being nominated as administrator served as secretary of North Carolina’s Department of Environmental Quality and worked as an air quality specialist in the EPA.
+As EPA administrator, he has overseen the Biden administration’s historic push toward environmental justice, which has included community engagement sessions, the strengthening of national standards for particulate matter, and the overhaul of regulations for many chemical plants.

 It remains to be seen whether and to what extent Regan’s initiatives and regulations will persist over the years of a second Trump administration.
 Zeldin’s nomination will have to be confirmed with a vote from the Senate, which gained a Republican majority in the elections earlier this month.

 If confirmed, Zeldin will have considerable power to shape the national direction of climate and environment policy.
-In addition to overseeing the enforcement of current environmental laws and regulations, he will be tasked with preparing the EPA’s annual budget, which determines how much funding will be allocated towards efforts like state oversight and air monitoring.
-A more fossil-fuel inclined administrator might choose to gut these parts of the agency, enabling industry-friendly state agencies like the Louisiana Department of Environmental Quality or the Texas Commission on Environmental Quality to regulate in the dark.
+In addition to overseeing the enforcement of current environmental laws and regulations, he will be tasked with preparing the EPA’s annual budget, which determines how much funding will be allocated toward efforts like state oversight and air monitoring.
+A more fossil fuel-inclined administrator might choose to gut these parts of the agency, enabling industry-friendly state agencies like the Louisiana Department of Environmental Quality or the Texas Commission on Environmental Quality to regulate in the dark.